When: Every Tuesday and Friday from 9 am–Noon and Thursday from 2-5:45 pm

 Starting in November 2021: Thursdays 2-5 pm and Fridays 9am-Noon

 Where: Meet in front of the large tunnel across the street from the Sea Scout Dock, 3500 Van Ness Ave.
-If no one is there to greet you, please walk up the steps (to the right of the tunnel entrance) into the gardens – we are already working on the site!
+If no one is there to greet you, please walk up to the gate (to the right of the tunnel entrance).
+If the gate is open, come join us – we are already working on the site!
 Registration is required.

-East Black Point, a quiet and all but forgotten spot, neglected for decades, and tucked away above the hustling bustling San Francisco waterfront.
+Join us at East Black Point, a quiet and all but forgotten spot, neglected for decades, and tucked away above the hustling bustling San Francisco waterfront.
 Located within Fort Mason, the site was developed with gardens and pathways in the 1850s by early San Francisco residents.
 Sheltered from the wind and offering striking views of the bay and city, it's easy to see why the hillside was a favored place for the community to garden and stroll.
-With volunteer support, the beautiful garden pathways have been unearthed, the site brought back to life, and Black Point is now open to the public.
+East Black Point is currently off limits, but with volunteer support the beautiful garden pathways will be unearthed, the site will be brought back to life, and we will reopen it for public use and ongoing stewardship.